SufyanDahalan/VSWorkbench/docs/thesis/Include/Thesis.md

 ```
 The `contributes` entry in the `package.json` file declaratively defines the visual and functional exntesions that the extension provides.
-The `views` entry refers to containers of visual componets, such as the container `gitLabCode-activityBar`.
-The `gitLabCode-activityBar` container then accepts
+The `views` entry refers to containers of visual componets, such as the container `GitLabCode-activityBar`.
+The `GitLabCode-activityBar` container then accepts
 an array of components, in the above example the `groupView` tree view.
-The `gitLabCode-activityBar` component container will then be embedded, also declaratively, into the VSCode activity bar.
+The `GitLabCode-activityBar` component container will then be embedded, also declaratively, into the VSCode activity bar.

 The following picture explains the anatomy and components of VSCode visually.